wa7er14/js_sort-table-DOM/README.md

 - Use delegation.
 - The code should not change as the number of columns or rows increases.

-It's may be helpful - [navigation](https://learn.javascript.ru/traversing-dom#dom-navigation-tables)
+This article may be helpful - [navigation](https://learn.javascript.ru/traversing-dom#dom-navigation-tables)

 ### Screenshot of the tree
 ![screenshot](example/sort_table.png)